 Our life is subject to changes.
 Someone might lose a job and take an employment opportunity in a different state.
 If your elder parent needs you to take care of him/her (or many other reasons) you may need to relocate.
 How does it affect your child custody?

-The type of custody is a factor.
+The type of child custody is a factor.

 Custodial parent moving out of the state

 If the custodial parent wants to move out of state, California law cannot prevent the relocation unless the parenting agreement specifies otherwise.
 Similar to the primary physical custodian situation, the moving parent needs to file a petition to move away.
 The other party has a right to object and prove that the relocation will dramatically change the children’s life.
-The expenses for enabling the children to visit a relocated parent should be addressed by the court as well as adjustment of visitation schedule.
+The expenses for enabling the children to visit a relocated parent should be addressed by the court as well as adjustment of the visitation schedule.

 Non custodial parent moving out of the state

 A non custodial parent can move out of state anytime but without relocation of the children.
 The child visitation schedule will need to be adjusted as well.
 If the non-custodial parent that moved away was under supervised visitation because the child abuse, drug abuse, or prohibited to take the children out of the state for any other reasons, he or she will need to come to California State to visit the children.

 One important factor a judge will consider is how much time did each parent spend with children for the last year or a couple of years.
 If the judge says the mother has entitled to 80% and the father 20%, but for the last year the children spend half of the time with each parent, the court would not favor relocation with the children.